quantum-italy-developer/automaitic_computation_framework/docs/source/index.rst

 Data Plot
 =========
-This last part is the framework component dedicated to retrieve data from the database and create plot and reports in order to transform data to acquire the most effective communicative power.
+This last part of the framework component is dedicated to retrieve data from the database and create plot and reports in order to transform data for a most effective communicative power.
-In this framwork also this part has been written in python in order to be used in the jupyter environment to post process resuls and graphical representation.
+In this framework also this part has been written in python in order to be used in the jupyter environment to allow an easy and quick implementation of post processing of saved data and provide graphical representation.

-Considering that data are produced and stored near real time and that each plot is buil quering the database, it allows to say that each plot is a live report of the obtained results, wherever they are produced.
+Considering that data are produced and stored in near real time and that each plot is built quering the database, we could say say that each plot is a live report of the obtained results.